Dcoy75/JC-QA-Assignment-DH/README.md

    *Expected Result: Error message input is not allowed*

-   *Actual Reslut: Job identifier and base64 is given for the SQL injection example O2ILtlsjxZBLu539bRMV4mugnN6HkenWctu0VwqV14Qn7AkOfVUz+DbrTAXJFdrDea8CjQMbo+FgN3jCuNSuWg==*
+   *Actual Result: Job identifier and base64 is given for the SQL injection example O2ILtlsjxZBLu539bRMV4mugnN6HkenWctu0VwqV14Qn7AkOfVUz+DbrTAXJFdrDea8CjQMbo+FgN3jCuNSuWg==*

    **Status: Fail, assuming this application should not store a malicious input into a database**